 - Avoid overloading extension cords and electrical outlets.

-Whether leaving the house for the evening or for several days, prevent theft by being discreet.
-Even if you’re dying to post the news that you’ll be spending the holidays with your family in a beautiful cottage in the woods, that may not be the best idea.
+Whether you’re out the house for an evening or a few days, be discreet on social media to reduce the risk of theft.
+Even if you’re dying to post the news that you’ll be spending the Holidays with your family in a beautiful cottage in the woods, it may not be the best idea.
 Social media has become a useful tool for criminals, and posting where you’re going and for how long only makes things easier for them.
-To keep unwanted visitors from dropping in while you’re gone, wait until you’re home to post photos from your gathering.
+To protect your home from burglars, wait until you get home to post your photos.

-Beware of potential fires.
-It’s December 24th in the afternoon.
-Excitement is in the air, the oven’s working overtime and the kids are running all over the house.
+Prevent fire.
+It’s December 24th in the afternoon, excitement is in the air, the oven’s working overtime and the kids are running all over the house.
 Watch out, the risk of fire is at its peak.
 Now is the time to remember some everyday safety tips: